Updated: 29 November 2021

 Cricket is a game that attracts billions of fans from across the globe.
 We have ICC events in the form of the World Cup, Champions Trophy, and the latest addition, the test championship.
 These are marquee events that include all the test-playing nations.
 However, it’s not just the ICC events that have the attraction of the cricket fraternity.

 Some cricket matches between two sides also attract a lot of fans.
 One such event that has a special place among cricket lovers is the Ashes.
 It is regarded as the most extensive rivalry cricket series featuring Australia and England.
-As both these sides lock horns for the 72nd series, let us reflect on the journey of the Ashes, including the history head-to-head stats & records.
+As both these sides lock horns for the 72nd series, let us reflect on the journey of the Ashes, including the history of head-to-head stats & records.

 Brief History Of Ashes

-The Ashes is one of the most renowned cricket tournaments played between Australia vs England.
+The Ashes are one of the most renowned cricket tournaments played between Australia vs England.
 It consists of 5 test match series and is played once every two years.
-The roots of this test series began way back in the year 1882 when England was defeated at Oval for the first time in test cricket by Australia.
+The roots of this test series began way back in the year 1882 when England was defeated at the Oval for the first time in test cricket by Australia.

 This prediction became a reality when England toured Australia.
 A pair of bails were burned, and the ashes were put into the urn.
 These ashes are still kept in the MCC museum at the Lord’s cricket ground situated in London.
 The first test series of the Ashes was played in the year 1882-1883.

-Since then, both the teams have played a total of 335 matches so far.
+Since then, both teams have played a total of 335 matches so far.
 The maximum duration of the Ashes series used to be 7 tests, and the minimum was 1 test series.
 However, they have now started to play 5 test match series.

 The Rivalry

 The importance of the Ashes series can be judged from the fact that even an India-Pakistan match takes a backseat compared to the Ashes.
-England and Australia have taken the test cricket forward, and the role of the Ashes Series has been vital.
+England and Australia have taken test cricket forward, and the role of the Ashes Series has been vital.
 These 5 test matches attract a huge fan following even in India.

 People wake up early to watch both sides fight neck-to-neck.
 Overall, if test cricket is still alive, most credit goes to the tournament like the Ashes.